Tracing

 Create child spans inside a tool call or workflow step to track specific operations:

-execute: async ({ inputData, tracingContext }) => {
+execute: async (inputData, context) => {

 // Create another child span for the main database operation

-const querySpan = tracingContext.currentSpan?.createChildSpan({
+const querySpan = context?.tracingContext.currentSpan?.createChildSpan({

-type: "generic",
+type: 'generic',

-name: "database-query",
+name: 'database-query',

 input: { query: inputData.query },

-metadata: { database: "production" },
+metadata: { database: 'production' },

 try {

-const results = await db.query(inputData.query);
+const results = await db.query(inputData.query)

 querySpan?.end({